biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 This shows us the "importance" of the 4 principal components that our PCA returned, i.e. the amount of variation they explain.

-PC1, the first principal component, explains a whopping 68.8% of the variation, whereas PC4 explains merely 2.7% of the variation in the dataset.
-(Principal components are always ordered by the amount of variation they explain, with PC1 explaining most.)

 #### Seeing all elements with `str()`

-These summaries are nice and all but like we saw in previous weeks, they don't make it obvious where and how to access *all* the information contained in the object.
+These summaries are nice and all, but like we saw in previous weeks, they don't make it obvious where and how to access *all* the information contained in the object.

-Running the [`str()`](https://rdrr.io/r/utils/str.html) function is a good start for getting the raw contents of the object, even though the information printed isn't easy to look at:
+Running the [`str()`](https://rdrr.io/r/utils/str.html) function is a good start for getting to the raw contents of the object, even though the information printed isn't easy to look at:

 <div class="highlight">